rancher/api-spec/README.md

 The base URL that users access your API with SHOULD be of the form:
 <code>https://api{-optional-region-code}.{your product domain}/</code>

-APIs SHOULD have a separate DNS record from the your web/app load balancers, so that the API can be scaled separately from the rest of your stack.
+APIs SHOULD have a separate DNS record from the your web/app, so that the API can be scaled separately from the rest of your stack.
 The name can always point to the web/app servers if this scale is not needed yet

 All APIs that require authentication MUST be accessible to the public **only** over HTTPS.
 Unauthenticated public APIs MAY be provided over HTTP, but SHOULD also offer HTTPS.